About Triticum aestivum

 Download alignments (EMF)

-Wheat sequence search
+Wheat sequence search is no longer provided

 - International Wheat Genome Sequencing Consortium (IWGSC)

 - URGI Wheat Portal